-In reflecting about my writing process, I notice a couple of factors.
+In reflecting about the writing process, I notice a couple of factors.
 First, writing takes time.
 It does not magically appear on the page without persistence and dedication and structure.
 There is quite a bit of effort that goes into producing each and every piece of work, art, really, as the words are crafted out of the writer’s experience and placed accordingly on the page, the lettered canvas . . .

 In the current political climate, I find myself torn between wanting to post beautiful images with thoughtful musings or poetry, and wanting to use my words to eviscerate and expose what I see as abounding injustices . . . it is a conflict that I have faced since the Inauguration and before . . .
 I find it hard to embrace the beauty while the injustices feel so glaring and loom large in our everyday lives . . .

 I don’t feel that as an artist, a writer, a social worker, I can not address the injustices I see.
 Getting out to march the day after the Inauguration, was imperative to me.
 And, because I adore humor, and humorous people, I find that the humor that I love, creeps its satiric way into the political pieces I write aimed at educating and informing the public . . .

 With the snowy weather, and less time to work during the day due to family schedules, I find myself getting behind on the news, and feeling less comfortable engaging in what a friend has termed my “journalistic reporting,” . . . because, as I embrace my “journalistic reporter,” I want the writing to be credible and well-sourced . . .